MahmoudHamdy02/MahmoudHamdy02/README.md

-- Hi, I’m @MahmoudHamdy02, I'm interested in machine learning, web development, networking and everything in between!
+- Hi, I’m @MahmoudHamdy02, I'm interested in machine learning, web development, android development and everything in between!
 - You can contact me at mahmoud-mahgoub1@hotmail.com

 <!---